 See the exact location of Chichén Itzá, and other nearby archaeology and history sites and museums on our Interactive Map of Mexico >>

 Temple of Jaguars and Temple of Kukulkan (El Castillo) at Chichén Itzá in their overgrown state.
 The photo, now in the A. D. White Architectural Photographs Collection at Cornell University Library, USA, was taken around the turn of the 19th century.

 Buying Tickets for Chichen Itza

-Chichen Itza closed for several months in 2020 and is currently operating with certain restrictions.
+Chichen Itza is currently operating with certain restrictions.
 Only 3000 visitors are allowed entry per day to prevent excessive crowding inside the site.
 This makes it a good time to see the site without having to compete with the sheer number of visitors one usually finds here.

 Buying a ticket online, in advance

-It is possible to buy Chichen Itza tickets in advance, online.
-Benefits include avoiding all the hassle of needing cash or hoping the card facilities will be working at the ticket booth.
+You can buy Chichen Itza tickets in advance, online.
+Benefits include not being disappointed on the day when all the tickets have sold out, avoiding the hassle of needing cash and/or hoping the card facilities will be working at the ticket booth.

 When is the Best Time to Visit Chichen Itza?

 The earlier you get to Chichen Itza, the better.
 The doors open at 8am, by which point a small queue has often already formed.
 Things get busier from around 10am onward, at which point the site can usually get quite crowded, although current restrictions mean that it will not be as congested as in previous years.
 Going early in the morning also means you can get a good look around the site before the heat of the midday sun hits.

 As locals get free entry on Sundays, this is often a day when crowds grow larger and should be avoided if possible.